English / Français

-In 2010, Consolidated Thompson opened the Bloom Lake Railway to serve their Bloom Lake Mine, on the border of Quebec not far from ArcelorMittal's operation at Mont Wright.
+In 2010, Consolidated Thompson opened the Bloom Lake Railway to serve their Bloom Lake Mine, on the border of Quebec not far from ArcelorMittal’s operation at Mont Wright.
 The railway consisted of a new 19 mile (30km) section and the greater part of the Wabush Railway, carrying ore from the mine to the QNSL, for onward transport to the Arnaud Railway and Pointe Noire.
-The Bloom Lake Railway and the section of the Wabush Railway serving the Wabush Mines were operated by Western Labrador Rail Services, a subsidiary of Genesee & Wyoming.
+In 2011, the mine and railway became part of Cliffs Natural Resources.

-In 2014, Wabush Mines ceased operations, along with the remaining short section of the Wabush Railway.
+In 2014, Wabush Mines and Bloom Lake Mine ceased operations, along with their railways.

 In 1960, the Quebec Cartier Mining Company opened the Cartier Railway (CFC) from the company's iron ore workings at Gagnon (near Lake Jeannine) to Port Cartier.
 In 1977, the line was extended to new workings at Mont Wright, near the border of Labrador, 260 miles (420km) from Port Cartier.
 Soon afterwards, the workings at Gagnon were closed.
-Since 2008, the line has been renamed ArcelorMittal Mines Canada Railway by its new owner.
+In 2008, the mines became part of ArcelorMittal.
+The railway is now operated by ArcelorMittal Infrastructure Canada.

 When iron ore extraction ceased at Schefferville in 1982, the railway had already become an important lifeline for local communities.
 The Canadian government therefore paid IOC a subsidy to continue operation of passenger and freight services between Emeril Junction and Schefferville.
 This arrangement continued until 2005 when the line was sold for a nominal sum to a new company, Tshiuetin Rail Transportion.